sanderjo/sabnzbd-riscv64/README.md

 # rvv

-Docker the build, if your RISCV64 supports RVV, you should see the list of RVV commands in the par2 binary:
+During the build, if your RISCV64 supports RVV, you should see the list of RVV commands in the par2 binary:

 ```
 par2cmdline-turbo version 1.1.1